 Advanced Technology College is located in Daytona Beach.
-Its mission is to facilitate an educational program leading to a high school diploma, a certificate, an associate degree or a four-year degree in a given occupational area for students in Flagler and Volusia counties.
-The career center is designed to serve area high school juniors and seniors who dually enroll in a program of study that awards postsecondary credit applicable toward an associate in science (A.S.) degree, associate in applied science (A.A.S.) degree, college credit certificate, or career certificate that is also applicable toward high school graduation.
-The curriculum integrates the academic and technical components of the programs of study to maximize the relevance of each student's educational experience.
+Its mission is to facilitate an educational program leading to a high school diploma, a certificate, an associate degree, or a four-year degree in a given occupational area for residents of Flagler and Volusia counties.
+Associate and baccalaureate degrees are conferred by Daytona State College.
+The career center is designed to serve adults and area high school students who dually enroll in a program of study that awards postsecondary credit applicable toward an Associate in Science (A.S.) degree, college credit certificate, or career certificate that is also applicable toward high school graduation.